Local law enforcement bracing for changes to NY bail system

 (NEWS10) — On January 1, a number of criminal offenses will no longer qualify for bail.
 It’s something police and prosecutors are not happy about when it comes to public safety.

-The long list includes, but is not limited to: Aggravated assault upon a person less than eleven years old, arson in the third and fourth degree, criminal possession of a weapon on school grounds or criminal possession of a firearm and making a terroristic threat.
-“In many cases, we have lost our ability to get people off the street even for a short term basis.
+The long list includes but is not limited to: Aggravated Assault Upon a Person Less Than Eleven Years Old, Arson in the third and fourth degree, Criminal Possession of a Weapon on School Grounds, Criminal Possession of a Firearm, and Making a Terroristic Threat.

+“In many cases, we have lost our ability to get people off the street even for a short-term basis.
 Even just a cool down period,” said Saratoga County Undersheriff Richard Castle.

+The Undersheriff said for him, two of the other more concerning crimes include low level Burglary and Robbery.

-He also pointed out Aggravated vehicular homicide.
-That would mean someone like, Dennis Drue, the driver who killed two local high school students, Christopher Stewart and Deanna Rivers, would be released until trial.
+He also pointed out Aggravated Vehicular Homicide.
+That would mean someone like Dennis Drue, the driver who killed local high school students Christopher Stewart and Deanna Rivers, would be released until trial.

 “It’s our job to arrest these people and bring them in front of a judge.
 It’s up to a judge to decide if this person is a danger to society and needs to be taken off the street.
 What they’ve done here is they’ve taken the ability away from the judges to do that,” said Undersheriff Castle.